vas-dav/RSS_Management/RSS_Management/README.md

+### Explanation:
+This project was made for one reason: to notify my rommmate about my availability.
+I built an easy circuit using Elegoo Uno and several sensors and  thought to present it to my teacher as an cplusplus project, which later on was declined as it is.
+Teacher, on the other hand suggested to add several features to it, so it would be acceptable for the particular course.

 ### Communication:
 Running the program on a computer will read the configuration file and check if it is valid.
 In case the Controller is connected to Computer, the Computer will send a `#` message to Controller, if the Controller is able to read the signal, it will respond to the Computer.
 Computer will create a new `LOG_FL` (if user doesn't have one already) with a configuration data and will document the activity until the program is stopped manually or just exitted the **readMode**.
 #### The program will have the following menu: